This server allows you to manage and interact with your Upstash Redis databases using natural language via the Model Context Protocol (MCP).

 Common Issues

-Your mcp client might have trouble finding the right binaries because of the differences between your shell and system PATH
+Your mcp client might have trouble finding the right binaries because of the differences between your shell and system PATH.

-To fix this, you can get the full path of the binaries by running which npx
+To fix this, you can get the full path of the binaries by running which npx or which docker in your shell, and replace the npx or docker command in the MCP config with the full binary path.

 Node Version Manager

 If you are using a node version manager like nvm or fnm, please check this issue.
-You should change the node
+You should change the node command in the MCP config to the absolute path of the node binary.

 Additional Troubleshooting